tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

 		.writeValueAsString(conn);
 ```

-The output is shown below.
+The JSON output is shown below.
 Note that the keys (e.g., "type", "host") appear in the same order as defined in the `Config` class.
+This will become important later when we try to convert Python objects to JSON.

 ``` json JSON representation of Config object
 {